-(b) a wind data report (the "Wind Data Report") to be carried out for at least 12 consecutive months at the representative The method, equipment and results of wind measurement shall meet electrical standards issued by the International Electrotechnical Commission or equivalent international standards.
+- (b) a wind data report (the "Wind Data Report") to be carried out for at least 12 consecutive months at the representative locations.
+The method, equipment and results of wind measurement shall meet electrical standards issued by the International Electrotechnical Commission or equivalent international standards.
 Also, a major change from the previous regime is that the developers do not need to prepare the Wind Data Report until they have obtained the Investment Registration Certificate ("IRC"), though it does have to be submitted before the submission of the feasibility study report ("FS report").
-This differs from the previous regime in which the Wind Data Report had to be submitted before the IRC can be obtained;

-(c) a report on the proposed interconnection for the wind power plant and the The report must:

-- specify the current status of and the development plans for the local power source and grid; and - contain an interconnection plan and an assessment of the new plant's impact on the local power grid systems and their ability to absorb the additional power generated by the new plant;

-(d) written consent from the relevant Provincial People's Committee ("PPC") on location planning and land use area;

-(e) written opinions from:

-- a competent authority on the use, if any, of natural resources and sea area for the proposed project; - the relevant power corporation or the relevant power transmission corporation, depending or whether the plant will be connected to the power distribution system or the power transmission system; and - Vietnam Electricity (i.e. the state offtaker), on (a) the absorption capacity of the regional grid system; and (b) the application file requesting inclusion of the wind power project in the Master
+This differs from the previous regime in which the Wind Data Report had to be submitted before the IRC can be obtained; - (c) a report on the proposed interconnection for the wind power plant and the grid.
+The report must: - i. specify the current status of and the development plans for the local power source and grid; and - ii. contain an interconnection plan and an assessment of the new plant's impact on the local power grid systems and their ability to absorb the additional power generated by the new plant; - (d) written consent from the relevant Provincial People's Committee ("PPC") on location planning and land use area; - (e) written opinions from: - i. a competent authority on the use, if any, of natural resources and sea area for the proposed project; - ii. the relevant power corporation or the relevant power transmission corporation, depending or whether the plant will be connected to the power distribution system or the power transmission system; and - iii.
+Vietnam Electricity (i.e. the state offtaker), on (a) the absorption capacity of the regional grid system; and (b) the application file requesting inclusion of the wind power project in the Master Plan.

+"...
+THE TIMELINE & PROCEDURE FOR INCLUDING A WIND POWER PROJECT IN THE MASTER PLAN UNDER CIRCULAR 02 ARE CLEARER (AND STRICTER) THAN UNDER CIRCULAR 32."
 Further to the additional documentary requirements, the timeline and procedure for including a wind power project in the Master Plan under Circular 02 are clearer (and stricter) than under Circular 32.
 Within 45 business days from receiving a complete and valid dossier (including all the requirements from (a) to (e) above) from the relevant PPC, MOIT will review the dossier, obtain opinions on the proposed project from relevant ministries and agencies and send an official letter back to the PPC.
 The PPC will then amend the dossier in accordance with MOIT's comments and send it to the Electricity and Renewable Energy Authority ("EREA").
 Within 15 business days, EREA will prepare a revised dossier and submit the same to MOIT for approval.